IITKGP

 • Multilingualism and Language Policy

-She primarily works in the domain of language-in-education by using morphosyntactic and sociolinguistic analysis.
-She worked with the children of several minority and minoritized speech communities in the last few years.
 Her primary aim is to use the morphosyntactic as well as sociolinguistic analysis of child language data to create materials for classroom use.
-She believes that the data can also be used to sensitise teachers to understand the problems of language conflict in early literacy and elementary education.
+She believes that the data can also help teachers understand the issues of language conflict in early literacy and elementary education.
+Her current research focuses on hybrid languages in two selected multilingual areas of rural West Bengal, India.
+It includes the analysis of agreement in the hybrid varieties and sensitising the teacher-educators to use the varieties for multilingual pedagogic intervention.

 Co-Principal Investigator